theobald-software/theobald-software.github.io/content/_en/yunio/getting-started.md

 1. To create a new service, click **[Add Service]** (1).<br>
 To edit an existing service, click on the name of the service you want to edit (2).<br>
 ![yunIO-Services](/img/content/yunio/yunio-services.png){:class="img-responsive" }
-2. Enter a name for the service and choose an existing SAP connection under *Endpoint* (3).<br>
+2. Enter a name for the service and choose an existing SAP connection under *General* (3).<br>
 ![yunIO-new-service](/img/content/yunio/create-table.png){:class="img-responsive" width="750px"}
-3. Choose an **Extraction Type** (4). yunIO offers extraction of *SAP Tables or Views* and *Function Modules*.
+3. Choose an **Extraction Type** (4). yunIO offers the following options: *SAP Tables or Views*,*Function Modules* or *Transaction*.
-4. Optional: Add a short description for the service (5).
 5. Click **[Save and edit]**.
+You are automatically directed to the search window of the selected extraction type.
-6. Depending on the chosen extraction type either enter the name or description of a Table/View or the name of a Function Module/BAPI to be extracted (6).
+6. Depending on the extraction type either enter the name or description of a Table/View or the name of a Function Module/BAPI to be extracted (5).
 Use wildcards ( * ) if needed.<br>
 ![yunIO-search](/img/content/yunio/search-table.png){:class="img-responsive" width="750px"}
-7. Click **[Search]** to display the search results (7).
+7. Click **[Search]** to display the search results (6).
-8. Select a data source from the list of available search results (8).
-The extraction settings open automatically, see [Table Extraction](#table-extraction) or [Function Module](./bapi)..
+8. Select a data source from the list of available search results (7).
+The extraction settings open automatically, see [Table Extraction](#table-extraction) or [Function Modules/BAPIs](./bapi).

 ### How to Use a Service

-Web services created with yunIO can be integrated into all cloud applications that support REST API/Swagger (OpenAPI), e.g. Power Automate, Nintex, Firestart, Webcon, etc.
+Web services created with yunIO can be integrated into all cloud applications that support REST API/Swagger (OpenAPI), e.g. Power Automate, Nintex, etc.

 To test a service after creation, trigger the URL of the service endpoint under **Service** (1).
 The service is then executed in your web browser. <br>
 To integrate a yunIO web service into a tool that supports Swagger/OpenAPI, copy the code or download the service definition (2).